AndreV96/12_Employee_Tracker_AVL/README.md

 ## Description

 The Employee Tracker is an application that allows you to store employees information from your group or organization.
 It lets you store employee's information, role's information and department's information.
-All this inofrmation is stored in a mysql database that can be accesed and provided with new information at any time.
+All this information is stored in a MySql database that can be accesed and provided with new information at any time.

 Functionality Video: https://watch.screencastify.com/v/XcUPRs24ymqaKuxdKpa1